JavaServer Faces is a new framework for building Web applications using Java. JSF provides you with the

 multiple JSP pages can use the same property.

-message.properties so that this
+message.properties so that thisaccount_nuber = Account number

 account_button = Get account details